 In this section, GM analysis in the language of Strominger and Zhiboedov in \cite{Strominger:2014pwa} (which is pedagogically presented in \cite{Strominger:2017zoo}) is reviewed.
 For book keeping, we will not repeat all the details of calculations.
 An interested reader can find the details in the references.
 However, the analysis is reported such that the role of BMS observers and their coordinates would be explicit.

 In the set up proposed for observing gravitational memory, one begins with an asymptotically flat background metric.
 Using the convention in clock synchronization, the initial metric can asymptotically chosen to be in the form of Einstein metric \eqref{Ein metric}.
-In this background, one installs two test particles (or detectors) at rest, labeled by numbers $1$ and $2$, in the spatial coordinates $\vec X_1=(r_0, z_0, \bar z_0)$ and $\vec X_2=(r_0, z_0+\Delta z, \bar z_0+\Delta \bar z)$ respectively.
+In this background, one places two test particles (or detectors) at rest, labeled by numbers $1$ and $2$, in the spatial coordinates $\vec X_1=(r_0, z_0, \bar z_0)$ and $\vec X_2=(r_0, z_0+\Delta z, \bar z_0+\Delta \bar z)$ respectively.
 It is assumed that $r_0$, which is the common radius of the test particles, is very large compared to the scales of the matter contents in the bulk.
 In other words, the test particles are installed in asymptotics.
-Moreover, it is also assumed that $\Delta z$ and $\Delta \bar z$ are infinitesimal and of order $\sim \text{const.}/r_0 $, to provide finite spatial distances between the test particles in the limit $r_0\to \infty$.
-Over time, each one of the test particles constitutes a world-line in space-time.
+Moreover, it is also assumed that $\Delta z$ and $\Delta \bar z$ are infinitesimal and of order $\sim 1/r_0 $, to provide finite spatial distances in the limit $r_0\to \infty$.
+Over time, each one of the test particles constitute a world line in the space-time.